Try the Full Power of Brosix with 10% lifetime discount!

 Transactional Models of Communication

 Transactional models are among the most dynamic modes of communication.
-They involve decoding and encoding elements, similar to interactive models, as well as a consideration of communicators, messages, channels and potential noise or disruptors.
+They involve decoding and encoding elements, similar to interactive models, as well as consideration of communicators, messages, channels, and potential noise or disruptors.

-What makes transactional models of communication interesting is that they view each discussion or interaction as a “transaction”.
+What makes transactional communication models interesting is that they view each discussion or interaction as a “transaction.”
 In other words, communication is a cooperative process whereby two people are responsible for influencing the outcome of the conversation.

-Barnlund’s model of transactional communication explores immediate-feedback (real-time) communication between people.
+Barnlund’s model explores the immediate-feedback communication between people.
 The multi-layered approach suggests various aspects are crucial to determining how effective a conversation is.
-For instance, cues, such as private cues (a person’s background) , public cues (environmental context) and so on can influence how we speak.
+For instance, cues such as private cues (a person’s background), public cues (environmental context), and so on, can influence how we speak.

 In the Barnlund transactional model, both the receiver and sender of the message are responsible for ensuring the conversation leads to the right outcome.
-Additionally, this model suggests noise, such as external disruptions and channel issues can cause differences in how we perceive things.
+Additionally, this model suggests noise, such as external disruptions and communication channel issues, can cause differences in how we perceive things.

-Barnlund’s transactional model can be extremely useful for companies using messaging tools, where cues like cultural or environmental factors can alter the meaning of a message.
-For instance, in a global workplace, someone asking for the “upcoming holiday” off, could be asking for a variety of different dates, depending on where they’re located.
+Barnlund’s transactional model of communication can be extremely useful for companies using messaging tools, where cues like cultural or environmental factors can alter the meaning of a message.
+For instance, in a global workplace, someone asking for the “upcoming holiday” off could be asking for a variety of different dates, depending on where they’re located.

 Dance’s Helical Model

-The Dance Helical model suggests that communication is a circular process, wherein conversations become more complex as we dive deeper into the interaction.
+The Dance Helical model considers communication as a circular process, wherein conversations become more complex as we dive deeper into the interaction.
 It’s often represented visually by a helical spiral.
-The model indicates that we gradually improve how we communicate over time, by responding to the feedback provided by the people we communicate with.
+The model indicates that we gradually improve how we communicate over time, underscoring the importance of feedback in communication.

-Dance’s Helical model also suggests that communication is constantly evolving.
-As we learn and develop alongside our team members, our understanding of them and the world in which we’re operating continues to evolve, allowing us to achieve goals more effectively.
+Also, Dance’s Helical model views communication as constantly evolving.
+As we learn and develop alongside our team members, our understanding of them and the world in which we’re operating continues to evolve, allowing us to achieve our goals more effectively.

 As the world around us evolves, the methods we use to communicate are constantly transforming.
 However, even as we branch into new landscapes like instant messaging and video conferencing, it’s important to pay attention to the basic communication models we use every day.

-Communication models help us to understand the common steps involved in communication, and how different aspects can influence the outcome of each message we send.
-While none of the models above fully represent communication as it stands today, being aware of them can help us to avoid potential problems with conversations, and improve our communication skills.
+Communication models help us to understand the common steps involved in communication and how different aspects can influence the outcome of each message we send.
+While none of the models above fully represent communication as it stands today, being aware of them can help us avoid potential problems with conversations and improve our communication skills.

-No matter which communication models your business relies on, Brosix can help you to nurture a culture of collaboration and cooperation in your company.
-The all-in-one communication app makes it easy to connect employees from across different landscapes, with encrypted messaging, video, voice, and instant business-wide notifications.
+No matter which communication model your business relies on, Brosix can help you nurture a culture of collaboration and cooperation in your company.
+The all-in-one communication app makes it easy to connect employees from across different landscapes with encrypted messaging, video, voice, and instant business-wide notifications.

 Discover how Brosix can enhance your communication models